A Second Look

 Advocates of Waldorf education today continue to affirm the need for teacherly clairvoyance: "Must teachers be clairvoyant in order to be certain that they are teaching in the proper way?
 Clairvoyance is needed...." — Waldorf educator Eugene Schwartz, THE MILLENNIAL CHILD (Anthroposophic Press, 1999), p.
 157.

 The fundamental error in all of this is that clairvoyance is a delusion.
 There is no evidence that clairvoyance or any other psychic phenomenon — telekinesis, telepathy, etc. — exists.
 "After thousands of experiments, a reproducible ESP phenomenon has never been discovered, nor has any individual convincingly demonstrated a psychic ability." — David G. Myers, PSYCHOLOGY (Worth Publishers, 2004), p.
 260 — emphasis by Myers.

 Waldorf education is built on a false vision of the world and a false vision of human capacities.
-It is built on delusion, and it seeks to lead children into this delusion.
-The harm it can inflict on children is almost boundless.
+It is built on delusion, in other words, and it seeks to lead children into this delusion.
+The resulting harm it can inflict on children is almost boundless.

 For information on the use of clairvoyance

 and some indications of the wonders it produces,

 To examine some of Rudolf Steiner's statements

 about ordinary forms of thought or intellect,